 The guideline is deleted since the guideline explains usage for EMT v1 or v2 and is no longer relevant.

-Costs And Charges/Ex Ante Reference Date - deletion:
+Costs And Charges/Ex Ante Reference Date - deletion: restored

 This element is not part of EMT v3 and is deleted.
+24 July 2020.
+This is an error in the MCR, this element is not removed.

 Costs And Charges/Ex Post Reference Date - deletion